rtyle/st-edge/README.md

 These instructions are written for a Linux platform.
 Similar steps may be taken for MacOS or Windows.

-Get source
+Get the source from this repository.

 	git clone http://github.com/rtyle/st-edge-legrand-rflc.git

+All commands documented here are executed from this directory.

 	cd st-edge-legrand-rflc

+Update all submodules of this repository.

 	git submodule update --init --recursive

-Install the latest (v0.0.0-pre.34, at the time of this writing) smartthings-cli
+Install the latest (v0.0.0-pre.34, at the time of this writing) smartthings-cli.

 	curl -L https://github.com/SmartThingsCommunity/smartthings-cli/releases/download/v0.0.0-pre.34/smartthings-linux.zip | gunzip - | install /dev/stdin smartthings

-Copy source dependencies into our package (they cannot be gathered through symbolic links)
+Copy source dependencies into our package (they cannot be gathered through symbolic links).

 	cp -r modules/lockbox/lockbox src/

-Create package
+Create a SmartThings Edge Driver package from this source.

 	./smartthings edge:drivers:package

-If needed, create a new distribution channel for this package
+If needed, create a new distribution channel for this package.

 	./smartthings edge:channels:create

-Assign this package to a distribution channel
+Assign this package to a distribution channel.

 	./smartthings edge:channels:assign

-Enroll your SmartThings hub in this distribution channel
+Enroll your SmartThings hub in this distribution channel.

 	./smartthings edge:channels:enroll

-Install this package on your SmartThings hub
+Install this package on your SmartThings hub.

 	./smartthings edge:drivers:install